emmalouiseread/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+dansRoll and zoesRoll are both closures.
+They use to personalDice function but they have a different origin

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name is always the same but newRoll can change from time to time.

 c.
 What is the lexical scope of `newRoll`?

+It is within personalDice.

 ### Task 3 - Stretch Goals